 Like ridge augmentation, a sinus lift can take a significant amount of time to fully heal, sometimes up to nine months.
 However, once the bone has been regenerated, dental implants can be placed.

 Have you previously been told you have too much bone loss for dental implants?
 With today’s advanced techniques, we can regenerate lost bone and create a healthy foundation for your tooth restorations.
-To determine your eligibility, schedule a visit at the Texas Denture Clinic.
+To determine your eligibility, schedule a visit at the Texas Denture Clinic and Implant Center.
 Call us at one of our three office locations or contact us online anytime.